SDA-SE/sda-dropwizard-commons/sda-commons-server-opentracing-example/README.md

 ## How to run the example

-Start the example app an pass `server config.yml` as command line arguments.
+Start the example app and pass `server config.yml` as command line arguments.
-You also have to start Jaeger from [local-infra](https://github.com/SDA-SE/local-infra).
+You also have to start Jaeger, for example using the [Jaeger all-in-one image](https://hub.docker.com/r/jaegertracing/all-in-one).
 Afterwards you can perform the following requests:

 - [http://localhost:8080/](http://localhost:8080/)